OpenSpace/openspace.github.io/docs/users/getting-started/hardware-requirements.md

 ---

 # Hardware requirements
 OpenSpace is designed for use on laptops up to planetarium domes.
 A minimum i5 processor and Nvidia 1060 GTX GPU (or comparable), 8 GB RAM, and 4 GB VRAM are required.
 For optimal use, we recommend 16 GB RAM and 6 GB VRAM or more.
-For the minimum RAM and VRAM requirements by scene, see below.
+For the minimum RAM and VRAM requirements by profile, see below.

-## Requirements by scene
+## Requirements by profile

 ### Apollo
 * RAM: 10 GB